Eddie Shepherd’s Walled Gardens Supper Club

 If you’ve ever imagined how a vegetarian homage to fish and chips would be, then this was it.
-The Halloumi was battered, served with potato cubes, a dill sauce and a smidge of pea purée.
+Battered Halloumi served with potato cubes, a dill sauce and a smidge of pea purée.
 Delicious textures and flavours.
-I’d had a similar dish at Terre à Terre (perhaps the UK’s best veggie restaurant) in Brighton a few years ago.
+I’d had a similar dish at Terre à Terre, (perhaps the UK’s best veggie restaurant) in Brighton a few years ago.
 I could have eaten platefuls.

 Orange sorbet, verjus and olive oil